Model Predictive Control with Environment Adaptation for Legged Locomotion: NMPC

 \subsection{Cost}

 In our \gls{nmpc} formulation we use a cost function of the form:

-where: \begin{itemize}[leftmargin=*] \item The tracking cost \eqref{eq:tracking_cost} is associated to state and control input and the references trajectories $\vect{x}^{\mathrm{ref}}_k, \vect{u}^{\mathrm{ref}}_k$ are provided by the reference generator for each sampling instance $k$ (refer Section \ref{sec:ref_gen}). \item The mobility cost \eqref{eq:mobility_cost} is one of the contributions of this work that accounts for improving the leg mobility by penalizing the difference between the hip-to-foot relative position ${}_\mathcal{C}\vect{p}_\mathrm{hf}$ and the reference value ${}_\mathcal{C}\vect{p}_\mathrm{hf}^{\mathrm{ref}}$ of maximum mobility.
-This cost allows the \gls{nmpc} to optimize the robot base orientation (e.g. align it to the terrain) in order to increase the leg mobility of the robot without reaching the kinematic limits during locomotion.
+\begin{itemize}[leftmargin=*] \item The tracking cost \eqref{eq:tracking_cost} is associated to state and control input and the references trajectories $\vect{x}^{\mathrm{ref}}_k, \vect{u}^{\mathrm{ref}}_k$ are provided by the reference generator for each sampling instance $k$ (refer Section \ref{sec:ref_gen}). \item The mobility cost \eqref{eq:mobility_cost} is one of the contributions of this work that accounts for improving the leg mobility by penalizing the difference between the hip-to-foot distance ${}_\mathcal{C}\vect{p}_\mathrm{hf}$ and the reference value ${}_\mathcal{C}\vect{p}_\mathrm{hf}^{\mathrm{ref}}$ of maximum mobility.
+This cost allows the \gls{nmpc} to optimize the robot base orientation (e.g. align it to the terrain shape) in order to increase the leg mobility which has as a desirable consequence to stay far from kinematic limits during locomotion.
 The derivation of ${}_\mathcal{C}\vect{p}_\mathrm{hf}^\mathrm{ref}$ is detailed separately in Section \ref{subsec:mobility}. \item In some locomotion scenarios \cite{Focchi2016}, to cope with uncertainties in the contact normal estimation and increase robustness to external disturbances, it is desirable to have the \gls{grfs} $\vect{f}_i$ as close as possible to the center of the friction cone.
-This can be achieved by penalizing $\vect{u}$ in a frame $\mathcal{K}$ (see Fig. \ref{fig:hyqScheme}) that is aligned to the normal of the contact and it is included in our cost function by a control input regularization term \eqref{eq:force_robustness}, refer Section \ref{subsec:force_robustness} for the details. \end{itemize} The positive definite weight matrices $\mx{Q} \in \Spd{n_x}, \mx{R} \in \Spd{n_u}$, $\mx{M} \in \Spd{12}$, $\mx{P} \in \Spd{n_u}$ act as important tuning parameters in the \gls{nmpc} formulation.
+This can be achieved with by penalizing $X$-$Y$ components of $\vect{u}$ in a frame $\mathcal{K}$ (see Fig. \ref{fig:hyqScheme}) that is aligned to the normal of the contact and it is included in our cost function by a control input regularization term \eqref{eq:force_robustness}, refer Section \ref{subsec:force_robustness} for the details. \end{itemize} The positive definite weight matrices $\mx{Q} \in \Spd{n_x}, \mx{R} \in \Spd{n_u}$, $\mx{M} \in \Spd{12}$, $\mx{P} \in \Spd{n_u}$ act as important tuning parameters in the \gls{nmpc} formulation.
 The regularization factor $\rho$ decides the trade-off between force robustness cost \eqref{eq:force_robustness} and both the tracking \eqref{eq:tracking_cost} and mobility \eqref{eq:mobility_cost} cost.
-Finally, we define the terminal cost $\ell_\mathrm{T} = \parallel \vect{x}_N-\vect{x}^{\mathrm{ref}}_N\parallel_{\mx{Q}_N} $ and use the weight matrix ${\mx{Q}_N} ={\mx{Q}}$ for this terminal cost.
+Finally, we define the terminal cost $\ell_\mathrm{T} = \parallel \vect{x}_N-\vect{x}^{\mathrm{ref}}_N\parallel_{\mx{Q}_N} $ and use the weight matrix ${\mx{Q}_N} ={\mx{Q}}$ for this cost.